-Approximate Evaluation Timeline applies only to faculty teaching full semester courses.
-Those faculty teaching courses on any other schedule should contact the Registrar’s Office regarding their off-cycle courses via email at email@example.com.
+The following timeline represents the approximate evaluation timeline that applies to faculty teaching in the Fall and Spring semesters.
+View the Opting Out of Results Quick Reference Guide (QRG) for detailed steps.
+Those faculty teaching courses on any other schedule should contact the Registrar's Office regarding their off-cycle courses via email at email@example.com

 - The Office of the University Registrar does not, by default, evaluate:

 - internships, labs, recitations, or independent studies

 - courses taught in certain departments such as ENFL, ATHL, DEVM, ECIL SABR

 - courses with the following course numbers: 999, 997, 995, 992, 991, 902, 901, 302, 301

 - courses with the following section numbers: 60-69.

 - courses ending outside the standard course end date for the semester